Ibrahim-2003/MyTourney/notes.md

                 2) A player can cash out their earnings once they have made $100 using the mass payouts function of Paypal API
     -> Add game-management and score update page -Include match-making function
+        -At the start, only the team leader can initiate joining a tourney

     //Not essential for MVP
+    -> Add fallback for native sharing (with hidden div and buttons) -> Fix look on iOS
     -> Work on making bracket screen
     -> Add password length and character requirements -> Add errors to the forms to catch any impossible birthdates, too many max participants, too low or too high entry fee, etc.